 The flowers are small, yellow-green, and appear in late winter.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Elephant Tree is quite a strong plant, and because it is grown in rather harsh conditions, it is a relatively adaptable species.
+Operculicarya pachypus is quite a strong plant, and because it is grown in rather harsh conditions, it is a relatively adaptable species.
 This plant is drought tolerant and does well in full sun in most places.
-It cannot tolerate freezing conditions.
+However, it cannot tolerate freezing conditions.

-It does not need an enormous amount of water, but during the growing season, it can enjoy quite a lot of water.
+It does not need an enormous amount of water, but it can enjoy quite a lot of water during the growing season.
 Water a bit more regularly if in a container.
-Its roots will swell underneath the soil, and you will only know that is the case when you repot the plant.
+Its roots will swell underneath the soil; you will only know that when you repot the plant.

-Like most caudiciforms, this plant enjoys a fast-draining potting soil.
+Like most caudiciforms, this plant enjoys fast-draining potting soil.
 Avoid peat if possible, and amend the soil with drainage material such as pumice, expanded shale, perlite, or a similar product.
-See more at How to Grow and Care for an Elephant Tree (Operculicarya decaryi).

 - Back to genus Operculicarya

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus